LeNPaul/Lagrange/_posts/2022-03-19-camera-calibration.md

 # Intro

-Below is an primer of the theory behind camera calibration, specifically Zhang's method.
+Below is a primer on the theory behind camera calibration, specifically Zhang's method.
 My hope is that the ordering of concepts here will help new readers feel at home more quickly when navigating calibration literature.

 For a deep dive into Zhang's method, I highly recommend this [tutorial paper by Burger](https://www.researchgate.net/profile/Wilhelm-Burger/publication/303233579_Zhang's_Camera_Calibration_Algorithm_In-Depth_Tutorial_and_Implementation/links/5eaad8c9a6fdcc70509c3c9b/Zhangs-Camera-Calibration-Algorithm-In-Depth-Tutorial-and-Implementation.pdf).
 I've also written a heavily commented Python implementation: [github.com/pvphan/camera-calibration](https://github.com/pvphan/camera-calibration).

-Here's an image which helps paint a picture of the information considered in camera calibration:
+And here's an image which helps paint a picture of the information considered in camera calibration:

 ![](assets/img/pict_calib_mini2.gif)
 {: centeralign }